psykolm22/angular-google-place/README.md

 ```

 # Usage
-* Use it in your HTML elements, for example:
+* Use it in your HTML elements, for example in your ***.component.html:
 ```html
 <input type="text" [(ngModel)] = "address"
  [options]='options'